 If you’re in a new city and feel comfortable cycling around busy streets, this is a great way to get your bearings quickly.
 If you’re in the countryside, cycling is always a fun way to exercise, but borrowing or renting a bike can be a little more difficult.

 - Strava: this app has routes for both running and cycling.
-Whether you’re just cycling around the city or intending on doing longer distances, this app allows you to track your route, analyse your performance, and helps you set goals.
+Whether you’re just cycling around the city or intending on doing longer distances, this app allows you to track your route, analyze your performance, and helps you set goals.

 - Map My Ride: this free app is very similar to Strava, and you’ll join the global community of other cyclists who can help keep you motivated.